SimplyFriday/minecraft-discord-bot/README.md

 A discord bot that helps admins and players track plot ownership in Minecraft.

 # Install
 To install the bot, [click here](https://discordapp.com/api/oauth2/authorize?client_id=631582135165124620&permissions=18432&scope=bot).
-Please note that the bot is still very much in a beta state!
-If you encounter any issues, please log them and I'll work on them as soon as I can.
+Please note that the bot is still under active development, so if you encounter any issues please log them and I'll work on them as soon as I can.
 Please feel free to add feature requests as well!

 ## Configuration
 To work correctly, server admins should configure this bot before letting players use it.